ye-kyaw-thu/myUDTree/README.md

 # myUDTree

-Universal Dependency Tree for Myanmar Language
-We plan to announce/release soon ...
-***Still uploading files and updating the README file ...

-y
-10 Nov 2022

 ## Introduction

 The myUDTree corpus is a Universal Dependency (UD) Corpus that extends previous work of the Myanmar UD parsing (Hnin Thu Zar Aye et al., 2018), including 11,000 sentences of dependency tree data.
 The extended myUDTree corpus contains 43,196 sentences in total.